radeeyate/StratoSpore/README.md

 ### Fluorescence Measurement Board

 A PCB will be mounted to the flask of algae so we can receive the most accurate reading of Relative Fluorescence Units.
 An **AS7263-BLGT** sensor is being used because it can capture visible light at 680 nm, which is the peak for chlorophyll fluorescence.
-It will communicate with the Raspberry Pi Pico 2 (or Orpheus Pico) over UART.
+It will communicate with the Raspberry Pi Pico 2 (or Orpheus Pico) over I2C.

 ### GPS